Psychology Post-Doctoral Fellowship

 Viewed as emerging professionals, psychology post-doctoral fellows receive the support and training needed to specialize in university mental health.
 As full-time junior staff members, post-docs engage in a full range of clinical, administrative, training, and outreach/prevention activities.

-Post-docs serve on the drop-in crisis team, provide scheduled initial assessments and provide ongoing individual and group psychotherapy.
+Post-docs serve on the drop-in crisis team, provide scheduled initial assessments as well as ongoing individual and group psychotherapy.
 There is often an opportunity to provide clinical supervision to a psychology extern or social work intern.
 An integral part of the post-doc responsibilities is to help plan and execute outreach and prevention activities on campus, including workshops, presentations, and liaison/consultation on a wide range of issues involving the wellness of the student population.

 As junior staff members, post-docs attend weekly staff meetings and professional development seminars.
 They are encouraged to participate in one or more working committees and clinical specialty teams.
 In some cases, post-docs lead their own training seminars for doctoral- and master's-level trainees.
 Post-docs are encouraged to identify and pursue a clinical specialty related to university mental health practice.
 Examples include eating concerns, sexual trauma; substance abuse, and working with specific populations or social identities.